iCynara/litterbox/README.md

 1. git remote prune origin

 when you have a branch deleted on remote. sync up your local ref/remote with it.

+git branch -dr origin/<your branch name>
+only delete ref/remote. no actual branch is delete from remote. git branch -d <your branch name>
+does not delete ref/remote, obvious nor remote.